prernampatil/UnstablePeriodicOrbits/README.md

 of separation.
 This code can be used to obtain Figure 6/8/10 (a-f) in the paper.

 Clustering of the UPOs based on the A-heavy vs. B-heavy orbits on the opposite ends of the unfolded attractor can be obtained by running the code `Codes/Lorenz/ColorCodedUPOs.m`.
-This code can be used to obtain Figure 9 in the paper.
+This code can be used to obtain Figure 9(a) in the paper.
+To obtain Figure 9(b), the file `Codes/Lorenz/ColorCodeSeqLen7.m` can be run.

 The comparison between UPOs based on their proximity in the embedded space vs. phase space can be obtained by running the code `Code/Lorenz/ProximityInSpaces.m`.
 This code can be used to obtain Figure 7(a-b) in the publication.

+To obtain Figure 5(b) the file `Codes/Lorenz/PolyaCounting.m` can be run.

 # Rössler attractor
+The first return map the Rössler attractor can be obtained by running the file `Code/Rossler/Rossler_FirstReturnMap.m`.
+This code can be used to obtain Figure 2(b) in the paper.

 The separation of UPOs for the Rössler attractor for the two cases: 1.) $`A^nB/AB^n`$ 2.)
 UPOs with sequence length less than 8, can be obtained by running the file `Codes/Rossler/ROSSLER_ParametersOfHankelMatrix.m`.
 This code can be used to obtain Figures 11/12 (a-f) in the paper.